 Just like when you create a website, starting a YouTube channel means you've got to get a promotional plan in place early on.
 How else will you get the views you hoped for?
 Even with a handful of Youtube videos under your belt, you may not have dove into one of the most important aspects of the process as you should have: YouTube SEO.

 Getting high rankings on YouTube is a result of two things.
 First, you’ll need to appeal to the platform, but you’ll also need to appeal to your audience so you actually get higher view counts and subscribers.
+Start with a great YouTube channel name and you'll be almost ready to get started.
 Up to the task?
 Awesome, as we’ve got some great SEO tips to help you with your YouTube marketing and a few engagement strategies to reel in your viewers.

 How to go about Youtube SEO

 After starting your YouTube channel, you’ve got to upload that first video to make it official.
 First you’ll be asked to fill out the title, description, and tags for it.
 Sounds easy enough, but this is one of the most important parts of the process and it’s not something you want to do haphazardly.
 However, you have some homework to do first.

 Before you even begin filling out your title or description, you’ll want to know what your focus keywords or keyphrases will be.
 Your first stop will be to see the competition surrounding the keywords you’re looking to use.
 Whether it’s in the form of Google’s own Adwords Keyword Planner or the many other free options it’s up to you, but this will allow you to see popularity and the competition you’ll be faced with.